 After review of the student's ARPE report by the appropriate CMDB Graduate Advisor, the CMDB Student Affairs office will forward the report to the Graduate Division.

 General Protocol for ARPE:

-The ARPE will be initiated by the student preparing a written report (see details below), completing the following online ARPE form by June 30 each year:
+The ARPE will be initiated by the student preparing a written report (see details below), and completing the online ARPE form whose URL will be sent to all students by email every spring quarter.